alphagov/machine-bootstrap/README.md

 This repository contains methods for bootstrapping blank machines.

-It currently contains a single script `scripts/harden` which can:
+It currently contains a single script `bin/bootstrap` which can:
 - Connect to a machine via SSH and set a random password
 - Connect to a machine via SSH and apply the puppet manifest in the `puppet` directory
+- Run an optional bootstrap script (any lang available on destination) after initial puppet run
-- A vagrant environment where `harden` can be tested
+- A vagrant environment where `bootstrap` can be tested

 #Instructions for hardening machines

 ## Generating a new SSH key automatically and hardening

-    ./scripts/harden ip.add.re.ss
+    ./bin/bootstrap ip.add.re.ss

 ## Supplying an SSH public key:

-    ./scripts/harden -k 'ssh-rsa LONGKEY comment' ip.add.re.ss
+    ./bin/bootstrap -k 'ssh-rsa LONGKEY comment' ip.add.re.ss

 ## Other options (only change password or only harden, non-default users/passwords/ports)

-    ./scripts/harden -h
+    ./bin/bootstrap -h

 #Instructions for development